HerrGustav/elm-slide/notes.md

   ```elm
   type Bool  = True | False
   ```
   - p.
-70: Sadly you it's not possible to iterate over custom types, like it is possible in typescript with enums using the magic of `Object.values(...)`, see also this [post from stackoverflow](https://stackoverflow.com/questions/38132338/is-it-possible-to-iterate-over-union-type-in-elm)
+70: Sadly it's not possible to iterate over custom types, like it is possible in typescript with enums using the magic of `Object.values(...)`, see also this [post from stackoverflow](https://stackoverflow.com/questions/38132338/is-it-possible-to-iterate-over-union-type-in-elm)
 - p.
 71: In Elm there is no such thing as `undefined` or `null` (! :) )
   - There is a special custom type for it, describing if something is empty or not found:
   ```elm